 A Proud Display

-As a wine lover, you’re proud of the growing collection of vintages you’ve gathered.
-Why hide them away in a refrigerator when you could display them in an attractive case?
-Many wine coolers have clear glass fronts that allow you to see the arrangement of bottles on the inside.
+Display wine in an attractive case rather than a refrigerator!
+Clear glass fronts display wine bottles on the inside.
 Similar to displaying a vintage firearm or a famous piece of artwork, many collectors choose a wine cooler that allows them to show off their hard-earned collection.
-If you ask them what they think of the wine cooler vs refrigerator debate, they’ll likely tell you it’s a no brainer in favor of the former.
 Wine coolers come in varying sizes.
-From countertop models that hold only a few bottles to large, freestanding models that hold several hundred or more.
-So there’s a perfect model out there for your needs.
+From counter-top models that hold only a few bottles to large, freestanding models that hold several hundred or more.
+So, there’s a perfect model out there for your needs.
 It’s impossible to showcase a wine collection held hostage inside of a refrigerator.
-Perhaps you are interested in showcasing and discussing your collection?
+Perhaps, you are interested in showcasing and discussing your collection?
 Consider this important point when you deciding between a wine cooler and refrigerator.